dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/01-Jan-2023/ide-updates.md

 ---
-title: "Cloud IDE enhancements"
+title: "Cloud IDE updates and fixes"
 id: "ide-updates"
 description: "Cloud IDE enhancements"
-sidebar_label: "Cloud IDE enhancements "
+sidebar_label: "IDE updates and fixes"
 tags: [Feb-1-2023]
 ---

-In the spirit of continuing to improve our [Cloud IDE](https://docs.getdbt.com/docs/get-started/develop-in-the-cloud) experience, the dbt Labs team worked on fixing bugs, increasing reliability, and adding new features.
+In the spirit of continuing to improve our [Cloud IDE](https://docs.getdbt.com/docs/get-started/develop-in-the-cloud) experience, the dbt Labs team worked on fixing bugs, increasing reliability, and adding new features ✨.

-Learn more about the [January changes](https://getdbt.slack.com/archives/C03SAHKKG2Z/p1675272600286119):
+Learn more about the [January changes](https://getdbt.slack.com/archives/C03SAHKKG2Z/p1675272600286119) and what's coming soon.

-**New features**
+## New features

 - Improved syntax highlighting within the IDE for better Jinja-SQL combination (double quotes now show proper syntax highlight!)
 - Adjusted the routing URL for the IDE page and removed the `next` from the URL
 - Added a *new* easter egg within the IDE 🐶🦆

-**Product refinements**
+## Product refinements

 - Performance improvements and reduced IDE slowness.
 The IDE should feel faster and snappier.
 - Reliability improvements – Improved error handling that previously put IDE in a bad state